 From an early age I was interested in “making stuff”.
-It was fun and challenging.
-My grandma, Snerdi, taught me how to sew when I was 7 years old.
+My grandma taught me how to sew when I was 7 years old.
 From there I tried every craft that I could get my hands on.

 Married and 4 kids later, I lived off the grid with my family on 40 acres in Washington State.
 There I homeschooled the kids and chopped a lot of wood, which I find relaxing.
 There was never a shortage of experiences to spark creativity.
 (My son wrote a book, Growing Up Itchy.)
 When the youngest was 5 we joined a missionary group in El Paso, TX.
 It was also in El Paso that I earned a AAS in Media Production and worked in TV News.

-Years later and single, I ended up in Winston Salem, NC.
+Years later and single, I moved to Winston Salem, NC.
 My son had sent me a sample set of oil paints which I avoided for half a year.
-It’s here that I faced my fears and opened them up.
-What I discovered was that using oils was perfect for me.
-I realized it’s how I think.
+After the long delay I opened them up.
+I discovered that painting with oil was perfect for me.
+It’s how I think and process.

 Over the years, I have participated in several local group shows.
-“How Do You Paint Courage” shows 1 & 2 each traveled for over a year installed in various venues including Forsyth Hospital, Cone Cancer Center, Yadkin Cultural Arts Center and the Greensboro’s Center for Creative Leadership.
+“How Do You Paint Courage” shows 1 & 2 each traveled for over a year installed in various venues in my surrounding region.
+Every time I show at the Center for Creative Leadership I sell.